Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$

-We simulated the action of a single-cycle THz pulse on the low temperature quantum paraeletric state of SrTiO$_3$, choosing it to be resonant with the frequency of the FES mode ($0.5$~THz) and with a maximum strength of $375$~kV/cm, as shown in Fig.~1(d).
-This THz pulse perturbs the quantum paraeletric ground state $\psi_0(Q_f,Q_c,t=0)$ and induces a variation in the expectation values of $Q_f(t)$ and $Q_c(t)$, as shown in Fig.~1(e).
-It is notable that the asymmetric potential along $Q_c$ provides non-zero value ($Q_c(t=0)=31$~m\AA) in the ground state because of quantum fluctuations~\cite{Shin2021}.
-The time-profile of the FES mode exhibits a non-oscillatory component between $7.5$ and $15$~ps time period.
-Because the FES mode is directly related to the electric polarization of the system ($P=Z_f Q_f$), this plateau indicates that the single-cycle THz pulse induces a transient ferroeletric phase.
-We also found that the THz pulse transiently elongates the lattice ($Q_c$), providing a deeper double well for the FES mode, as shown in Fig.~1(c)~\cite{Shin2021}.
-To understand the variation of the 2D lattice state, we evaluated the time-averaged lattice densities ($\bar{n}(t_1,t_0)=\int_{t_0}^{t_1}|\psi(Q_f,Q_t,t)|^2 dt$) for a given period of time, as displayed in Fig.~1(f).
-In the ground state ($t=0$~ps), the time-averaged lattice density is delocalized over the double well potential along the $Q_f$ direction, indicating a quantum paraeletric ground state.
-At the time delay $t=3.5 \sim 7$~ps, the applied THz pulse strongly perturbs the lattice density.
-Upon application of the THz pulse ($t=7.5\sim 14$~ps), the lattice density localizes in one of the two wells signaling the emergence of a transient ferroeletric state.
-Due to dissipation, the excited state finally returns to the quantum paraeletric phase ($t=15\sim 20$~ps).
+We simulate the action of a single-cycle THz pulse on the low-temperature quantum paraelectric state of SrTiO$_3$ by choosing it to be resonant with the frequency of the FES mode ($0.5$~THz) and featuring a maximum strength of $400$~kV/cm, as shown in Fig.~1(d).
+This THz pulse perturbs the quantum paraelectric ground state $\psi_0(Q_f,Q_c,t=0)$ and induces a variation in the expectation values of $Q_f(t)$, $Q_c(t)$, and $Q_a(t)$, as shown in Fig.~1(e).
+Notably, the asymmetric potential along $Q_c$ provides a non-zero expectation value of $\hat{Q}_c$ ($Q_c(t=0)=31$~m\AA) in the ground state because of quantum fluctuations~\cite{Shin2021}.
+The time profile of the FES mode exhibits a non-oscillatory component after $6$~ps.
+Because the FES mode is directly related to the electric polarization of the system ($P=Z_f Q_f$), this plateau indicates that the single-cycle THz pulse induces a ferroelectric transition.
+We also find that the THz pulse elongates the lattice ($Q_c$), providing a deeper double well for the FES mode, as shown in Fig.~1(c)~\cite{Shin2021}, while the displacement of AFD mode is negligible $|\delta Q_a| = 1$~m\AA$\sim0.03^{\circ}$.
+To understand the variation of the 2D lattice state, we evaluate the time-averaged lattice densities ($\bar{n}(t_1,t_0)=\int_{t_0}^{t_1}|\psi(Q_f,Q_t,t)|^2 dt$) for a given period of time, as displayed in Fig.~1(f).
+At the ground state ($t=0$~ps), the time-averaged lattice density is delocalized over the double-well potential along the $Q_f$ direction, indicating a quantum paraelectric ground state.
+The applied THz pulse perturbs the lattice density at the time delay $1$~ps~$ < t < 5$~ps.
+Upon application of the THz pulse ($t>6$~ps), the lattice density localizes in one of the two wells signaling the emergence of a ferroelectric state.